Designing Decision Support Systems Using Counterfactual Prediction Sets: Finding the Optimal Conformal Predictor using Counterfactual Prediction Sets

-where $\alpha^{*}$ is the optimal parameter value, as defined in Eq.~\ref{eq:optimal-alpha}.
-At this point, one could think of resorting to any of the well-known algorithms from the literature on stochastic multi-armed bandits~\cite{slivkins2019introduction}, such as \texttt{UCB1} or successive elimination, to decide which arm to pull, \ie, which $\alpha_t$ to use, at each round $t$.
+In our problem, each arm corresponds to a different parameter value $\alpha$ and, at each round $t$, a (potentially different) human expert receives a sample with feature vector $x_t$, picks a label value $\hat{y}_t$ from the prediction set $\Ccal_{\alpha_t}(x_t)$ provided by the conformal predictor with $\alpha_t \in \Acal$, and obtains a reward $\II\{ \hat{y}_t = y_t \} \in \{0, 1\}$.
+Here, we observe $x_t$ at the beginning of each round and $y_t$ and $\II\{ \hat{y}_t = y_t \}$ at the end of each round.
+Then, the goal is to find a sequence of parameter values $\{ \alpha_t \}_{t=1}^{T}$ with desirable properties in terms of total regret $R(T)$, which is given by: where $\alpha^{*}$ is the optimal parameter value, as defined in Eq.~\ref{eq:optimal-alpha}.
+At this point, one could think of resorting to any of the well-known algorithms from the literature on stochastic multi-armed bandits~\citep{slivkins2019introduction}, such as \texttt{UCB1} or successive elimination, to decide which arm to pull, \ie, which $\alpha_t$ to use, at each round $t$.
 These algorithms would achieve an expected regret $\EE[R(t)] \leq O( \sqrt{m t \log T})$ for any $t \leq T$, where the expectation is over the randomness in the execution of the algorithms.
 However, in our problem setting, we can do much better than that---in what follows, we will design an algorithm based on successive elimination that achieves an expected regret $\EE[R(t)] \leq O( \sqrt{t \log m \log T})$ for any $t \leq T$.

 The successive elimination algorithm keeps a set $\Acal_{\text{active}}$ of \emph{active} arms $\alpha$, which initially sets to $\Acal_{\text{active}} = \Acal$.
 Then, it pulls a different arm $\alpha \in \Acal_{\text{active}}$, without repetition, until it has pulled all arms in $\Acal_{\text{active}}$.
 Assume it has pulled all arms at round $t$.
 Then, it computes an upper and a lower confidence bound on the average reward associated to each arm $\alpha$, $\texttt{UCB}_t(\alpha) = \hat{\mu}_{t}(\alpha) + \epsilon_t(\alpha)$ and $\texttt{LCB}_t(\alpha) = \hat{\mu}_{t}(\alpha) - \epsilon_t(\alpha)$, where